hoangduytranuk/blender_manual/blender_docs/manual/modeling/meshes/editing/mesh/extrude.rst

 This tool behaves similar to the :doc:`/modeling/modifiers/generate/array`, by extruding the selection along the Z axis of the view.
-If the selection is not manifold it's extruded the specified number of times, else
+If the selection is not :term:`manifold` it's extruded the specified number of times.

 Offset
    Distance between the instances.